Author of novel ‘Speak’ writing memoir about surviving rape

 NEW YORK — Prize-winning author Laurie Halse Anderson is writing a memoir about surviving rape.

-Anderson has said she was assaulted shortly before starting 9th grade and kept her rape secret for years.
+Anderson has said she was assaulted shortly before starting ninth grade and kept her rape secret for years.

+“Speak” came out in 1999.
+A film adaptation, starring Kristen Stewart, came out five years later.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected to show Anderson’s books overall, not just ‘Speak,’ have sold more than 8 million copies.